htsx/CSC_400/README.md

 To evaluate these techniques, a labeled dataset is created using a hybrid labeling approach (rule-based + lexicon-based methods) followed by pseudo-labeling with .
 This validaiton dataset is not used for training, but solely for evaluating the performance of each technique.
 After that we use a test set of the reviews that were not used in the validation for final results.
 Evaluation is based on four key metrics: F1-score, Accuracy, Precision, and Recall.

-The results, visualizations, and sample reviews are displayed through a Flask-based dashboard.

 ## 🔧 Setting Up the Virtual Environment (`venv`)

 This project uses a Python virtual environment to manage dependencies.